-The conversion of Zacchaeus the tax collector is very encouraging!
+The story of Zacchaeus the tax collector is very encouraging and filled with important truth!
 God cares about the lost and wants us saved like Zacchaeus!
-Zacchaeus is also a prime example of why the Lord Jesus needed to travel around from town to town.
+The Zacchaeus story is also a prime example of why the Lord Jesus needed to travel around from town to town.
 The Lord Jesus needed to go to Jericho to save Zacchaeus, among other reasons.
 Jesus' love for the spiritually lost becomes apparent, as we focus on Jesus and his spiritual concern for Zacchaeus.

 A Biblical Examination of Zacchaeus of the Bible (Luke 19:1-10)Jesus entered Jericho and was passing through.
 A man was there by the name of Zacchaeus; he was a chief tax collector and was wealthy.
 He wanted to see who Jesus was, but being a short man he could not, because of the crowd.
 So he ran ahead and climbed a sycamore-fig tree to see him, since Jesus was coming that way.
 (Luke 19:1-4)Zacchaeus was a chief tax collector in Jericho.
 That is how Zacchaeus became wealthy.
 Since tax collectors were considered as sinful as prostitutes (Mt.
 21:31,32), it gives us some idea of how dishonest and wicked they were back then!
 Zacchaeus was a multiple of that, being a chief tax collector.